Wok & Skillet

 Dried Shiitake Mushrooms

-Their versatility and long shelf life make dried shiitake mushrooms an indispensable ingredient in Asian cooking, where they add depth and richness to traditional recipes like Japanese miso soup, ramen, and hot pots.
+Their versatility and long shelf life make dried shiitake mushrooms indispensable in Asian kitchens.
+They are used in traditional recipes like Japanese miso soup, ramen, and hot pots.

-Additionally, dried shiitakes can be ground into a fine powder, providing a fantastic vegan substitute for chicken bouillon powder.
+D ried shiitakes can also be ground into a fine powder.
+This works as a natural flavor enhancer and even makes a great vegan substitute for chicken bouillon powder.

 FRESH INGREDIENTS